 Deen City Farm offers pony rides for children aged seven and under, which is not bookable in advance, so you need to queue up.
 Check their website for the latest schedule.

 Children can also join the Pony Club and take part in additional activities.
-Children aged eight or older can join one of the beginners riding lessons.
+Children aged eight or older can join one of the beginner riding lessons.
 Book these in advance through the website.
 There is no upper age limit, and no previous experience is required.

 Horse riding lessons for kids

 Horse riding lessons at Deen City Farm are available for kids from eight years of age.
 The riding school is approved by both the British Horse Society and the Association of British Riding Schools, and they have around 12 horses and ponies.
 Deen provide lessons in dressage, show jumping and cross country.
 Lunge lessons are also available and stable management lessons up to BHS Stage IV are available on request.

 If you’re looking to join a group as an experienced rider you’ll need to have an initial assessment lesson, which can be arranged with their staff.

 To get you started as a new rider you can book a session on the riding simulator before proceeding with the first lessons

 The café is serving tasty food at a reasonable price, such as delicious cakes and sandwiches.
 You can also buy their produce, with what’s on offer dependent on the season.
 Animal food can be purchased from a dispenser to feed sheep, goats, alpaca and cows.
 Note that you need a 50p coin for the machine.